matalouiec/etracs255-server-muni/README.md

-# etracs255-server-muni
-ETRACS 2.5 Build 05
+# ETRACS version 2.5 build 5 for Municipalities

-Main repo for all etracs servers running in the Province of Lanao del Norte.
+Main repository for ETRACS servers running in the Province of Lanao del Norte.